lgodoys/Trellix_Splunk/README.md

 * Version 1.0.4: Mar 31, 2025
 Updated Splunk Python Library to newest one based on Splunk Vetted Program.

+## Installation

+When installing Trellix Add-on for Splunk in your environment, please, meet following requirements:

+* Splunk version: >=8.0.0.
+* In distributed/clusterized environment, it is recommended to install the add-on into a heavy forwarder.
+* In single instance/distributed non-clusterized environment, you must install in a search head, indexer and/or heavy forwarder.
+Please, install the add-on only in one of those servers to ingestion purposes.
+You can install the add-on in other servers for parsing purposes.

+After install add-on, please configure the add-on based on following suggestions:
+* After install, please set the required account.
+In your Splunk Web, go to Apps/Trellix MVision EPO Add-on for Splunk, click on Configuration

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.